UPnPsdk/UPnPsdk/README.md

 If you like you can backup the file <code>build/install_manifest.txt</code> for later uninstallation without build/ directory.

 ### 5.2.
 Microsoft Windows build
-The development of this UPnP Library has started on Linux.
+The development of this UPnP Software Development Kit has started on Linux.
 So for historical reasons it uses POSIX threads (pthreads) as specified by [The Open Group](http://get.posixcertified.ieee.org/certification_guide.html).
 Unfortunately Microsoft Windows does not support it so I have to use a third party library.
 I use the well known and well supported [pthreads4w library](https://sourceforge.net/p/pthreads4w).
 It will be downloaded on Microsoft Windows and compiled with building the project and should do out of the box.
 To build the UPnPsdk you need a Developer Command Prompt.
 How to install it is out of scope of this description.
 Microsoft has good documentation about it.
 For example this is the prompt I used (example, maybe outdated):

     **********************************************************************
     ** Visual Studio 2019 Developer Command Prompt v16.9.5